As I walked the streets of Seattle these past couple of years, I came across a huge number of construction projects in various neighborhoods.

 Guests at the Project: Co-Mingle event will include, Touchstone (developers), Lease, Crutcher, Lewis (contractors), especially the crew, Perkins + Will (architects), Urban Renaissance Group (property managers), Amazon & Farestart (Troy Block occupants), the South Lake Union neighborhood, city planners, Landmarks Preservation Board, family, friends, artists and the 65 backers behind the successful Project: Co-Mingle KICKSTARTER Campaign that helped fund over one hundred prints on metal for the show.

 Project: Co-Mingle is not just an art show.
 It is an experience.
+The Troy Block represents Seattle's past, present, and the future.
 I feel a great sense of pride for my time documenting the rise of the Troy Block with respect to two Seattle Landmarks - Troy Laundry Building and the Boren Investment Company.
-I want the community to know the Troy Block, to walk through this SUPERBLOCK as the architects had intended, alongside the crew, who built this beautiful space right before my very eyes.
+I want the community to know the Troy Block, to walk through this SUPERBLOCK as the architects had intended, alongside the crew and discover the FareStart eateries that now feed the Amazon employees in the north and south towers.